quintanar401/kdb-wc/README.md

 KDBLex instance is available as KDB.KDBLexer.
 It can be used with `kdb-query` in `k-filter` attribute to colorify q text.

+KDB.KDBLexer2 can be used with dictionaries - it will update the default \` field.

 ```
 l = new KDB.KDBLex() || KDB.KDBLexer
 l.getHtml("a: 100")